Samuel316/TemplateProject/README.md

 # TemplateProject
-A template for starting a new project
+A template for starting new Python projects.

+I'm currently using pipenv and editorconfig